Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

 These each took about a minute on my desktop, but _much_ longer on my laptop---likely due to memory requirements.
 I have 128GB on my desktop.

+#### Congestion data

+The `car_traffic` profile expects two environment variables to be set, `SPEED_DATABASE` and `SPEED_COLUMN`, referring to the SQLite database and the column to retrieve speeds from.
+This will be very slow without the proper indices; create them by running `sqlite3 path/to/speed_database.db < prepare_speed_database.sql`

+OSRM does have functionality to update speeds on the fly, but we do not use this—instead, we just build separate networks for each time period.
+Running the network build for all of these time periods can be tedious, but we can automate it like this:

+    (
+        export SPEED_DATABASE="/path/to/streetlight_data.db";
+        echo ".schema stl_congestion_data_2019" |
+            sqlite3 "$SPEED_DATABASE" |
+            grep REAL |
+            sed -E 's/^ +"([^"]+).*$/\1/' |
+            xargs -n 1 -Icol env SPEED_COLUMN=col bash build_street_network.sh /path/to/analysis-area.osm.pbf /usr/local/share/osrm/profiles/car.lua ~/vmt-networks/car_col
+    )

+(The parentheses are optional, but create a subshell to avoid polluting the main environment in your shell. `export` is necessary because we need SPEED_DATABASE to be available in the variable expansion after `sqlite3` - otherwise that variable expansion occurs before the variable is set).

+This will build all of the networks, one for each time period.

 ### Transit network

 The `build_transit_network.sh` file builds the transit network from GTFS and the walking street network (used to find transfers).
 Run it like this, assuming networks are again in `~/vmt-networks`.
 This will build a file `transit.trjl` with the transit data in it.